 8 Things You May Not Know About La Jolla Cove

 La Jolla Cove is one of the most well known attractions in La Jolla.
 Complete with crystal-clear blue water, pleasant swimming temperatures, and an abundance of marine life to observe, it’s become a favorite spot for snorkeling and scuba diving.
-Nowadays, the spot is infamous for its sea lion population – and the odor that accompanies them! – as a protected habitat.
-However, like most of La Jolla, there are a few unique things about the Cove that make it completely unlike anywhere else in San Diego.
+Nowadays, the spot is infamous for its seals and sea lion population – and the odor that accompanies them! – as a protected habitat.
+However, like most of La Jolla, there are a few unique things about La Jolla Cove that make it completely unlike anywhere else in San Diego.

 1. Water visibility can sometimes exceed up to 30 feet.

 A fact that arguably makes it one of the most ideal spots to snorkel and scuba dive in all of Southern California.
 On most days, you can see clearly right to the bottom of the seafloor – so even without snorkeling gear, you’ll probably get to see a Garibaldi or two!